 While I lived in Africa, I traveled a few months out of the year speaking in small to medium conference venues and church settings.
 I don’t think I ever made it to the main stage or the big time in the conference circuit.
 Around it, yes.
 On it, no. And the fact I didn’t was quite likely God’s enormous protection.

 First, let me say thank you.
 I deeply appreciate any and all of you who hosted me over the years.
-I was blessed to meet genuinely amazing and often unsung heroes in the Body of Christ, and even more honored to call many of you friends to this day.
+I was blessed to meet genuinely amazing and often unsung heroes, and even more honored to call many of you friends to this day.
 That was and still is one of my greatest joys.

 There was however a particularly strange artifact in a sizable number of places I traversed.
 A curious anomaly called the “green room” or sometimes the “hospitality suite”.
 Now let me say upfront I am so grateful for the service and love offered there.